Akash1070/Computer-Vision/README.md

 ## Deployment

     1. Data Extraction
-    2. Exploratory Data Analysis(EDA)
+    2. Analyze the Data
-    3. Feature Engineering
+    3. Data Preprocessing.
-    4. Model Building and Tuning
+    4. Building CNN Architecture
+    5. Train the Model
+    6. Model Evaluation on the Test Set
+    7. Adding Dropout into the Network
+    8. Final loss and accuracy

 ## Installation